RM-Terrell/RM-Terrell.github.io/_posts/2021-03-10-custom-snippets-vscode.md

 ### Syncing

-The other great thing about this solution, is that the file for custom snippets is tracked as part of VSCodes setting sync feature.
+The other great thing about this solution, is that the file for custom snippets is tracked as part of VS Code's setting sync feature.
 So when you create custom snippets on one machine, you will have these on any other.

 Happy snipping.